Pathway to a Four Year College - UC/CSU

 UC Eligibility in the Local Context (ELC)

-College Admissions: To be eligible for admission to a four-year university, students must meet subject requirements.
+UC/CSU College Admissions: To be eligible for admission to a four-year university, students must meet subject requirements.
 These requirements represent the minimum academic standards for eligibility.
 Meeting the minimum eligibility requirement does not guarantee admission.
-Admission to the campus and program of choice often requires students to meet more demanding standards including high entrance examination test scores.
+Admission to the campus no longer requires students at this time to submit entrance examination test scores.
 All courses taken to satisfy college admission requirements must be completed with a semester grade of C or higher.

 Subject Requirements (A-G): The subject requirements are divided into 7 different categories and the subjects have been labeled with a letter ranging from "a-g."
 The intent of the "a-g" subject requirements is to ensure that students can participate fully in the first year program at a university in a wide variety of fields of study.
 The requirements are written deliberately for the benefit of all students expecting to enter a university, and not for preparation for specific majors.
 The subject requirements are considered to be effective preparation, on many levels, for undergraduate work at a university.
 This pattern of study assures the university that the student has attained a body of general knowledge that will provide breadth and perspective to new, more advanced study.
 Fulfillment of the "a-g" pattern also demonstrates that the student has attained essential critical thinking and study skills.